Chain Home: Into production

 Wilkins' method of height-finding was added in 1937.
 He had originally developed this system as a way to measure the vertical angle of transatlantic broadcasts while working at the RRS.
 The system consisted of several parallel dipoles separated vertically on the receiver masts.
 Normally the RDF goniometer was connected to two crossed dipoles at the same height and used to determine the bearing to a target return.
 For height finding, the operator instead connected two antennas at different heights and carried out the same basic operation to determine the vertical angle.
 Because the transmitter antenna was deliberately focused vertically to improve gain, a single pair of such antennas would only cover a thin vertical angle.
-A series of such antennas was used, each pair with a different center angle, providing continuous coverage from about 2.5 degrees over the horizon to as much as 40 degrees above it.
+A series of such antennas was used, each pair with a different centre angle, providing continuous coverage from about 2.5 degrees over the horizon to as much as 40 degrees above it.
 With this addition, the final remaining piece of Watt's original memo was accomplished and the system was ready to go into production.

 Industry partners were canvassed in early 1937, and a production network was organized covering many companies.
 Metropolitan-Vickers took over design and production of the transmitters, AC Cossor did the same for the receivers, the Radio Transmission Equipment Company worked on the goniometers, and the antennas were designed by a joint AMES-GPO group.
 The Treasury gave approval for full-scale deployment in August, and the first production contracts were sent out for 20 sets in November, at a total cost of £380,000.
 Installation of 15 of these sets was carried out in 1937 and 1938.
 In June 1938 a London headquarters was established to organize the rapidly growing force.
 This became the Directorate of Communications Development (DCD), with Watt named as the director.
 Wilkins followed him to the DCD, and A. P. Rowe took over AMES at Bawdsey.
 In August 1938, the first five stations were declared operational and entered service during the Munich crisis, starting full-time operation in September.